 Finding ways to talk about church finances can be tricky.
 Still, it's important to start open conversations about money and engage church members in the giving process.

-For example, you could create an informal forum or discussion group to discuss church finances.
+For example, you could create an informal forum or discussion group to talk about church finances.
 Or find ways to bring it up during a sermon when it works with the passage you are preaching on.
 By making church finances a regular topic of discussion, members can better understand the giving process.

 Encourage Donors to Give Outside of Sunday Services